toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 :::

 # Dynamic pages
-Dynamic pages display content based on data received from APIs or URL parameters, rather than being hardcoded.
+Dynamic pages display content based on data received from APIs or URL parameters rather than having static content defined directly in toddle.
+They use URL parameters to determine what content to display:
+-  **Path parameters**: Define variable segments in your URL path
+-  **Query parameters**: Add optional parameters after the `?` in the URL

 ## Path parameters
 To create a dynamic page: